Mobile Suit Gundam SEED C.E. 73: Stargazer: Anime

 Stargazer was released with all three episodes in Japan on November 24, 2006.
 The DVD added a new ending video, and included the promotional animation "Mobile Suit Gundam SEED ASTRAY -RED FRAME- & -BLUE FRAME-".
 A UMD version was released on June 26, 2009, and a Blu-ray version on March 22, 2013.

 The ONA used the ED theme song, Stargazer Hoshi no Tobira (Stargazer ～星の扉, Door of the Stars), by Satori Negishi.
-The single was released on August 2006.
+The single was released in August 2006.

 Manga

 A manga adaptation of the ONA has been released in 2006 and 2007.
 Authored by Naoki Moriya, it features an epilogue that reveals the previously uncertain fate of Selene and Sven as they are shown to be alive and mostly unharmed from their ordeal.
 Sven joins the DSSD.
-The manga was fully released on June 2007.
+The manga was fully released in June 2007.

 Mobile Suit Gundam SEED C.E.
 73 Δ Astray is a tie-in to Stargazer, and expands upon the technologies and organizations from this show.
 It is also the sequel to the Gundam SEED Destiny spinoff, Mobile Suit Gundam SEED Destiny Astray.